ApollosProject/apollos-templates/BUGSNAG.md

 ## App

+First, go to Bugsnag's website and create a new project.
+Use "Mobile" > "React Native" > "React Native" in the onboarding.
+This will give you an API key to use.

-First add the CLI to the app dev dependencies
+Then, make sure you are in the `apolloschurchapp` folder and add the CLI to the app dev dependencies.

 ```
 cd apolloschurchapp